shervinsahba/sahba-phd/content/posts/20231027-email-js-injection.md

 +++
 author = "Shervin Sahba"
-title = "Inject your email via javascript to thwart scrapers" date = "2023-10-27" description = "Obfuscating your email is old hat.
+title = "How to safely write your email on your website?
+Try javascript injection." date = "2023-10-27" description = "Obfuscating your email is old hat.
 Inject your email via javascript to circumvent bots." tags = [